jan-beukes/tvid/README.md

-# tvid

-## Terminal Video Player
+## A Terminal Video Player

-requires ffmpeg to be in PATH
+**requires ffmpeg to be in PATH**

+tvid renders using 24-bit color.

+Results may vary, especially for terminals that do not support 24-bit color